Duchess of Sussex reveals she had miscarriage in the summer

 LONDON (AP) — The Duchess of Sussex has revealed that she had a miscarriage in July, giving a personal account of the traumatic experience in hope of helping others.

-Meghan described the miscarriage n an opinion piece in the New York Times on Wednesday.
-She wrote: “I knew, as I clutched my firstborn child, that I was losing my second.”
+Meghan described the miscarriage in an opinion piece in the New York Times on Wednesday, writing that “I knew, as I clutched my firstborn child, that I was losing my second.”

 The former Meghan Markle and husband Prince Harry have an 18-month-old son, Archie.

-“Losing a child means carrying an almost unbearable grief, experienced by many but talked about by few,” she wrote.
+“Losing a child means carrying an almost unbearable grief, experienced by many but talked about by few,” Meghan wrote.

 “In being invited to share our pain, together we take the first steps toward healing.”